calm109/LongReadQuant/README.md

 ## Subcommand: `cal_TE`

-Annotates each transcript by overlap with transposable elements and computes TE expression at locus / subfamily / family / class level for bulk, per-cell, and/or per-spot data.
+Annotates each transcript by overlap with transposable elements and computes TE expression at locus / subfamily / family / class level for per-cell and/or per-spot data.
+The `-te_gtf` input is built from a RepeatMasker `.out` file — see [TE annotation preparation](#te-annotation-preparation-for-cal_te).

 ```
 python main.py cal_TE -gtf <GTF> -te_gtf <TE_GTF> -o <OUTPUT> [options]